Accenture/reactive-interaction-gateway/docs/features.md

 ![client-to-backend-asynchronously-fireandforget](./assets/features-client-to-backend-asynchronously-fireandforget.png)

-This enables an asynchonous communication between client-side applications and the backend.
-RIG acts as a middle-man handling authentication when communicating to queuing systems.
-Without RIG, it would be required to have a custom backend applications that handles client requests and forwarding them to Kafka, Nats or Kinesis.
-This additional backend app is a single source of failure, hence it would be necessary to harden it and make it highly available and reliable.
-WIth RIG, you don't have to take care of that - RIG is [scalable by design](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#built-in-features).
+This enables asynchonous communication between client-side applications and the backend.
+RIG acts as a bridge between its clients and the messaging system.
+Similar to above, the authenticity of client requests are validated using JWT signature verification.
+RIG effectively replaces a custom backend application that would accept client requests and forward them to Kafka, Nats or Kinesis.
+This additional backend app is a single point of failure, hence it would be necessary to harden it and make it highly available and reliable.
+With RIG, you don't have to take care of that - RIG is [scalable by design](https://accenture.github.io/reactive-interaction-gateway/docs/features.html#out-of-the-box-features).

 ### Synchronously - Asnychronous Response